Mediterranean · Salads & Sides

 Arrange the warm beets and cauliflower on top, alternating for color contrast.

-Garnish with sorrel leaves, fresh-squeezed lemon juice, drizzle olive oil, and season with coarse salt and cracked black pepper.
+Garnish with sorrel (or arugula) leaves, fresh-squeezed lemon juice, drizzle olive oil, and season with coarse salt and cracked black pepper.
 Spoon zhug over the vegetables and scatter a few sliced Serranos for extra heat.

 Serving & Keeping